10 Best Data Cleansing Software Tools

 1. ZoomInfo

-ZoomInfo delivers B2B-specific data cleansing built for revenue operations.
-The platform integrates directly with Salesforce, HubSpot, and Microsoft Dynamics to automate deduplication, standardization, and continuous enrichment from ZoomInfo's verified B2B database.
+ZoomInfo is an all-in-one AI GTM Platform that delivers B2B-specific data cleansing built for revenue operations.
+The operations-focused product, ZoomInfo Operations, integrates directly with Salesforce, HubSpot, and Microsoft Dynamics to automate deduplication, standardization, and continuous enrichment from ZoomInfo's verified B2B database.

-Industry recognition includes top rankings on G2 across Sales Intelligence, Data Quality, and Account Data Management categories.
-Compliance certifications include ISO 27701, ISO 27001, SOC 2 Type II, and TRUSTe GDPR.
+Industry recognition includes 133 No. 1 rankings on G2 (Summer 2025) across Sales Intelligence, Data Quality, and Account Data Management categories.
+Compliance certifications include ISO 27701, ISO 27001, SOC 2 Type II, and TRUSTe GDPR/CCPA.

 • Automated CRM deduplication and merge with configurable matching rules